-The channel data structure is the lowest-level data structure-that is, it has no child data structures.
 Table 6-8 describes the fields of a channel data structure.

-Table 6-8 The channel Fields Field Description name The name field is a string identifier for the current channel.
+Table 6-8The channel Fields

+Field Description name The name field is a string identifier for the current channel.
 You must specify the name field if your configuration file contains a compound that references this channel. viewport The viewport field specifies the fractional viewport (position and size) of the channel relative to the parent window dimensions.
-The fractional viewport format is [x , y , $width$, $height$] with all parameters in the range 0.0 to 1.0.

-Description The wall field contains the modeling coordinates of the bottom-left, bottom-right, and top-left corners of the channel's projection rectangle in the real world.
+The fractional viewport format is [ $x$ , $y$ , $width$ , $height$ ] with all parameters in the range 0.0 to 1.0. wall The wall field contains the modeling coordinates of the bottom-left, bottom-right, and top-left corners of the channel's projection rectangle in the real world.
 This field is a composite field with the following subfields: bottom_left $[x, y, z]$ bottom_right $[x, y, z]$ top_left $[x, y, z]$ See Example 3-1 on page 23 for an example of specifying the wall field.
 You must specify one of the modeling coordinates fields: wall, projection, or ortho-wall.
-MPK uses the last specified modeling transformation-that is, either wall or projection-unless you set the channel to orthographic projection by specifying the

-Table 6-8The channel Fields (continued)

-Field Description ortho-wall The ortho-wall field contains an alternate wall description that, if specified, will be used when the channel orthographic frustum is applied.
+MPK uses the last specified modeling transformation-that is, either wall or projection-unless you set the channel to orthographic projection by specifying the ortho-wall field. ortho-wall The ortho-wall field contains an alternate wall description that, if specified, will be used when the channel orthographic frustum is applied.
 The format for the field values is the same as that of the wall field.
 You must specify one of the modeling coordinates fields: wall, projection, or ortho-wall.
+MPK uses the last specified modeling transformation-that is, either wall or projection-unless you set the channel to orthographic projection by specifying the ortho-wall field.

+Table 6-8 The channel Fields (continued)

-MPK uses the last specified modeling transformation-that is, either wall or projection-unless you set the channel to orthographic projection by specifying the ortho-wall field. projection The projection field contains the modeling coordinates and characteristics of an imaginary projection system that would produce the channel's projection rectangle.
-This is a composite field with the following subfields: origin [x, y, z] distance d fov [a , b] hpr $[h, p, r]$ The hpr field represents the head, pitch, and roll and describes Euler angles with respect to the OpenGL convention-that is, the counter-clockwise rotation around the Y axis (head), X axis (pitch), and Z axis (roll) viewed from the positive side of the axis.
+Field Description projection The projection field contains the modeling coordinates and characteristics of an imaginary projection system that would produce the channel's projection rectangle.
+This is a composite field with the following subfields: origin $[x, y, z]$ distance $d$ fov $[a, b]$ hpr $[h, p, r]$ The hpr field represents the head, pitch, and roll and describes Euler angles with respect to the OpenGL convention-that is, the counter-clockwise rotation around the Y axis (head), X axis (pitch), and Z axis (roll) viewed from the positive side of the axis.
 See Example 3-2 on page 25 for an example of specifying the projection field.
 You must specify one of the modeling coordinates fields: wall, projection, or ortho-wall.
-MPK uses the last specified modeling transformation-tha is, either wall or projection-unless you set the channel to orthographic projection by specifying the ortho-wall field.
+MPK uses the last specified modeling transformation-that is, either wall or projection-unless you set the channel to orthographic projection by specifying the ortho-wall field. channel-attrs The channel-attrs field is itself a data structure, attributes, with a single read field.
+The read field has subfields, which are described in Table 6-9.